BU-ISCIII/impact-tools/README.md

 `--sex-ambiguous-min` (default 5 000) and `--sex-ambiguous-max` (default 7 000)
 are flagged and the user is prompted to enter the sex manually.

-The `pgx_runs/Snakefile` must exist with the local patches applied before running.
-The `pgx_pilot` Docker image must also be available locally.
+The bundled Snakefile (with local patches applied) is installed automatically to `pgx_runs/` on first run.
+The `pgx_pilot` Docker image must be available locally before running.

 Run the full pipeline (prepare workspaces + execute pgx_pilot):